csound-flossmanual/csound-floss/book/02-b-csound-syntax.md

 Opcodes
 -------

-\"Opcodes\" or \"Unit generators\" are the basic building blocks of Csound.
+*Opcodes* or *Unit generators* are the basic building blocks of Csound.
 Opcodes can do many things like produce oscillating signals, filter signals, perform mathematical functions or even turn on and off instruments.
 Opcodes, depending on their function, will take inputs and outputs.
-Each input or output is called, in programming terms, an
+Each input or output is called, in programming terms, an *argument*.
-\"argument\".
 Opcodes always take input arguments on the right and output their results on the left, like this:

     output    OPCODE    input1, input2, input3, .., inputN